Norman Lawson

 Norman Lawson (6 April 1935 – 25 September 2011) was an English footballer and cricketer.

 Career

 Football career

 Lawson played as a winger, spending his early career with Hednesford Town, Bury and Swansea Town.
-He later played for Watford, Kettering Town and Hereford United, before becoming player-manager of both Merthyr Tydfil and Ton Pentre.
+He later played for Watford, Kettering Town, Hereford United and Merthyr Tydfil, before becoming player-manager of Ton Pentre.

 Cricket career

 Lawson played club cricket for Swansea Civil Service, Sketty Church, AWCO and Sketty Quins clubs, while he was Captain of the Welsh over-50 team.

 Later life and death

 Lawson died on 25 September 2011, aged 75, at Hill House Hospital in Sketty.